-As the most well-known and best-selling watch currently produced by Rolex, the Submariner is purchased by thousands of people each year.
+As the most well-known and best-selling watch currently produced by Rolex, the Rolex Submariner is purchased by thousands of people each year.
 As the main component responsible for the performance of the watch, the movement is of great importance when considering which watch to purchase.
 Additionally, it is also the primary difference between the two stainless steel Submariner options.

 Calibre 3135 Movement